mongodb/docs/source/includes/api/list-tables/admin-oplog-store-response-documents.rst

    * - writeConcern
      - string
-     - The write concern used for this :term:`oplog store`.
+     - The write concern used for this :term:`oplog store <Oplog Store Database>`.

        The accepted values for this option are: